kgryte/pranav-qs-blog/README.md

 daxpy(N, xdata, strideX, ydata, strideY);
 ```

-Not only is the WebAssembly approach less ergonomic (in this case!), but, as might be expected, there's a negative performance impact, as well.
+Not only is the WebAssembly approach less ergonomic (at least in this case!), but, as might be expected, there's a negative performance impact, as well.